cshen6/GraphEmd/README.md

 # Graph Encoder Embedding

+This github repo provides a working code for graph encoder embedding, which is updated regularly to reflect our research progress.
 -----------------------------------------------------------------

 The **Main** folder contains the core GraphEncoder function in three languages:
 - MATLAB:   GraphEncoder.m
 - Python:   GraphEncoder.ipynb
 - R:        GraphEncoder.R

-plus several extension functions in MATLAB:
+And several extension functions for MATLAB (not yet ported to Python or R):
--- TemporalGraph.m
--- UnsupGraph.m
+-- GraphCorr.m       (Graph correlation between multiple graphs with same vertex label) -- TemporalGraph.m   (Temporal GEE for multiple graphs with same vertex label) -- UnsupGraph.m      (Unsupervised GEE for graph without vertex label) -- RefinedGEE.m      (Refined GEE for improved classification)

 The **Data** folder contains the public real data used in the reference papers.